DMDcoin/dmdv4migration/docs/governance.md

 It is possible and welcomed to change this decision during the 14 day voting period, but it is also very welcomed to explain why.
 Validators are trusted by their delegators.
-Delegators that feel betrayed by the promise of their Validators, will switch to another validator.
+Delegators that feel betrayed by the promise of their validators, will switch to another validator.

 ### Timing